 A flash of metal came from beside me in the muck.
 I couldn’t turn my head to look at it, not while he tried to jerk me back by my hair, and so I reached blindly toward the glinting steel, praying it was my discarded knife.

 Pain, sharp and hot, burned through my fingers as I closed my fist.
 It was the blade.
-I’d cut myself again, but I would cut myself a million times more if it meant holding a weapon in my hand.
+I’d cut myself again, but I would cut myself a million times if it meant holding a weapon in my hand.

 Until now, I’d been putting up a fight to get away.
-I stopped suddenly, and the man was caught off guard by it.
+I stopped suddenly, and the man was caught by surprise.
 He stumbled off balance at first, but the bastard recovered quicker than I’d hoped, grabbing the back of my bodice and hauling me upward by it.
 I spun as I went, locking my knees and planting my heels so that I shot toward him like a fulcrum.
 I kept the blade hidden until the last moment.
 Only when I collided with him and he wrapped an arm around my waist did I raise it.
 Our proximity left me few options.
-This close, the angle was wrong for a blow to the heart or the kidneys.
-But there was his neck, exposed above the collar of his shirt, and so his neck was where I drove my blade.
+This close, the angle was wrong for a blow to the heart or the kidneys, but there was his neck, exposed above the collar of his shirt, and so his neck was where I drove my blade.

 Hitting someone with your fist and stabbing someone with a knife are two very different things.
 Though I was becoming proficient with my fists, I was inexperienced with a blade, and my aim was off.
 Instead of stabbing him through the center of the neck, like I’d intended, my knife plunged in closer toward the back.

-At first it slid in with sickening ease, like I was cutting through softened butter instead of human flesh, but then it stopped short with sudden, jarring force, and I realized that I had hit the man’s spine.
+At first it slid in with sickening ease, like I was cutting through softened butter instead of human flesh, but then it stopped short with sudden, jarring force, and I realized that I’d hit the man’s spine.
 I tried to pull it out and stab him again, but the blade had caught in bone and I only managed to wrench it forward, widening the wound.
-Blood poured out from his neck, coating my hand in viscous warmth.
+Blood poured from his neck, coating my hand in viscous warmth.
 Stronger spurts of deep crimson splattered over my face, neck, and chest.

 Horrified, I released my hold on the knife and stumbled away.
 He let me go.
 His arms fell to his sides, and though it looked as though he was struggling to raise them, he couldn’t.
 A flash of movement came from my right.
 Haydar was there, one sword raised high.
 As the man fell to his knees, Haydar put his full weight into the downstroke and severed the man’s head from his shoulders in a single, malicious blow.
 The body toppled forward into the muck.

-I swayed where I stood.
+I swayed where I stood, the world going black.

 Adnan appeared in front of me.
 He was shouting, but I couldn’t hear the words.
 Ringing filled my ears, so loud that it sounded like I’d been standing inside the belfry of a church as the gong bellowed out the noon hour.
 I tried to turn away from him, back toward the man I had helped murder, but then I was lifted from my feet and the sky filled my sight.